 The GT Convertible is a luxurious and well-appointed tourer, there is no doubt about that.
 But when you're paying this much money, you aren't just looking for something good; you want the best.
 And the fact that many of the top features you'd expect on such a premium vehicle are left out unless you specifically ask, and pay, for them, is a little disappointing.
 Standard features at least include 20-way power front seats, keyless entry and ignition, dual-zone climate control, heated front seats, and a heated leather-wrapped steering wheel.
 But ventilated front seats are only added with the Front Seat Comfort Specification, along with massage functions and a neck-warmer.
-Standard driver-assist aids comprise blind-spot monitoring, front and rear parking sensors, and a rearview camera, while lane assist, a 360-degree camera, rear cross-traffic alert, pedestrian warning, and a head-up display are added via the Specification packages.
+Standard driver-assist aids comprise blind-spot monitoring, front and rear parking sensors, and a rearview camera, city assist, a top-view camera, reversing traffic warning, pedestrian warning, auto-dimming mirrors, and traffic-sign recognition, while features such as a head-up display, adaptive cruise control, night vision, and lane assist are added via the Specification packages.

-Considering how refined these machines are, and how much you are paying for them, it comes as no surprise that no recalls have been issued for 2021 or 2020 for the convertible variants.
+Considering how refined these machines are, and how much you are paying for them, it comes as no surprise that no recalls have been issued for 2022 convertible variants.
+There was just one last year - for a front-seat control module that may malfunction and trap a rear-seat occupant.
 There aren't even any complaints to draw on to besmirch the automaker's pristine name, though there is no definitive reliability rating, either.
 But, if that isn't enough for you, Bentley offers a very hard to beat warranty.
 The basic warranty covers the first three years, with unlimited mileage.
 Unlimited roadside assistance is offered for three years, too.

 Good luck finding a safety review for one of these beauties.
 Even if the manufacturer was willing to build a few simply for the sake of destroying them, not many testers would feel comfortable crashing a car worth more than $200k.
 That being said, each Bentley comes equipped with all the essentials to keep you safe, such as ABS, stability and traction control, and a full set of airbags.
-It also receives a rearview camera, blind-spot monitoring, and front and rear parking sensors, but if you want more advanced driver aids such as forward collision avoidance, lane assist, a surround-view camera, and the like, then you have to spend extra.
+It also receives a rearview camera, reversing traffic warning, a top-view camera, pedestrian warning, traffic-sign recognition, and front and rear parking sensors, but if you want more advanced driver aids such as lane assist, night vision, adaptive cruise control, a head-up display, and the like, then you have to spend extra.
 However, when you're spending in excess of a quarter of a million dollars, what's a few thousand more?

 It's a Bentley - of course it's a good car.
 What you really want to know is what makes it more special than competitors like Rolls-Royce or one of the elite German brands.
 Flawless style merges with modern technology, finely tuned engineering, and old-world charm to create the type of vehicle people are willing to shell out big bucks for.